 Prevalence of Diabetes in Women

 As a woman with diabetes, you have plenty of company.
-The American Diabetes Association estimates that about 9.3 million women—8.7% of all women over age 20—have diabetes.
-This breaks down to:
+About 13 million women have diabetes, that about one in 10 women over age 20—have diabetes.

 Unfortunately, about one-third of women with diabetes do not know they have the disease.
 For all these reasons, Cleveland Clinic experts in diabetes and heart disease recommend that every woman have her blood glucose tested, particularly those women with a family history of diabetes.